Close

 Fizkes/Shutterstock.com

-Of course, the absence of a father has an effect on the child.
-Numerous foreign studies and general parenting advice agree that children growing up without a father are more likely to show signs of depression and anxiety.
-As teenagers, they tend to consume alcohol and have an increased risk of ending up in jail.
+Of course, the absence of a father affects the child.
+Numerous studies find that children growing up without a father are more likely to show signs of depression and anxiety.
+As teenagers, they tend to engage more in risky behavior, such as substance use and delinquency.

 The Influence of a Constant Absence of the Father

-Scientists emphasize the fact that our society belittles the role of a man when raising children, creating the image of a “father who does not have the influence or the capability for anything”.
+Researchers emphasize that our society still underplays the role of a man when raising children, creating the image of a “father who does not have the influence or the capability for anything related to child-rearing”.
 In single-parent families where the mother maintains a positive image of the father, children do not feel such a sharp absence of the father.
-At the same time, the right masculinity is formed in boys, and the risk of entering into unhealthy relationships is reduced in girls.
+Simultaneously, healthy masculinity is formed in boys, and the risk of entering into unhealthy relationships is reduced for girls.

-Researchers also noticed that a child from a single-parent family is strongly influenced by the emotional state of the mother and her responsibilities when solving domestic and financial issues.
-Children are more likely to get sick and have chronic diseases if they do not receive proper positive attention from their mothers.
+Researchers also note that a child from a single-parent family is strongly influenced by the emotional state of the mother and her responsibilities when solving domestic and financial issues.

 The Influence of the Temporary Absence of the Father